ligadata-mkhalawi/Kamanja/trunk/docs/source/command-ref/StartKamanjaCluster.rst

 -----

-This script reads the cluster metadata, contacts each of the nodes described by it, and starts the Kamanja engine at that location.
+This script reads the cluster metadata, contacts each of the nodes that are defined for that cluster, and starts the Kamanja engine at that location.
 A Process Identifier (PID) is recorded and written to the installation directory's *run* directory